MobleyLab/blues/images/README.md

-Supporting image files for the git repo
+Supporting image files for the git repo.
+Blues logo created by Nathan Lim.